-So, a little later than I hoped, here are my hints and tips on sewing knickers.
+So, here are my hints and tips on sewing knickers using cotton fabric.
 These are based on the Trixie Lixie pattern, so if you’re using a different pattern some of them may/may not be relevant to you!

 Repeat this for the other leg hole and the top edges, remembering to keep the elastic taut (have I mentioned that enough yet?!).
 And this is what you should end up…….it looks a bit bunchy doesn’t it?!

 The last thing to do is sew the side seams.

 The pattern sizes are banded (eg. a Medium is a UK 12-14) so for the seam allowance I’ve been using either a 1/4″ or 3/8″ depending on if I would normally go for the smaller or bigger size within that banding, I figure that an 1/2″ might make all the difference on a comfy pair of pants!!!!

 Zig-zag (or serge) the side-seams to give a neat finish and you’re done!
 Ta dah!

 They still look a little bunchy (I can’t help thinking of shower caps!!!!), they’re not the easiest thing to photograph!!!!

 I hope this has helped you and let me know if you have any more q’s,

 Todays sky ● rain, wind, more rain and more wind.
 It’s not good.